Debt Repair Strategies: Snowball vs. Avalanche Method for Financial Freedom

 Without a sense of progress, it is easy to become discouraged and stop prioritizing paying off your debt.

 This hunger for self-gratification plays into one of the most significant advantages of the snowball method – fast results.
-Since you prioritize the smallest debt first, it typically doesn’t take long to start chipping away at it and pay it off entirely.
+Since you prioritize the smallest debt first, it doesn’t take long to pay it off entirely.
 Seeing results not long after starting helps you follow through with the plan.

 The primary drawback of this method is that it can be more expensive in the long run since you prioritize the balances over the interest rates.